A Torelli Theorem for Higher-Dimensional Function Fields: An anabelian result

-We will need to use a variant of the \emph{local theory} from \emph{almost abelian anabelian geometry}, in order to recover $\Uscr_v$ and $\Uscr_v^1$ for divisorial valuations $v$ of $K|k$ from the given data.
-Such ``almost-abelian'' local theories are now extensively developed -- see \cite{MR1977585}, \cite{MR2735055}, \cite{TopazCrelle}, \cite{MR3552293}.
-However, the precise statement which we need in our context has not appeared in the literature.
-Because of this, we have given the full details for this local theory in an appendix to this paper.
-The following fact, which follows directly from Theorem \ref{theorem:appendix/localtheory} from the appendix, summarizes the result which we need.
+We will need to use a variant of the \emph{local theory} from almost-abelian anabelian geometry in order to show the compatibility of $\phi$ with divisorial valuations.
+Such local theories have been extensively developed, see~\cites{MR1977585,MR2735055,TopazCrelle,MR3552293} for instance.
+However, the precise statement we need in our context has not appeared in the literature.
+For the sake of completeness, we provide the details for the local theory needed here in an appendix to this paper.
+We summarize the precise result we need in the following fact, which follows directly from Theorem~\ref{theorem:localtheory} in the appendix.